 Many patients find our examination process more thorough than the cursory check-up you may have come to expect from your dentist.
 The reason for this is simple: Dr. Alexander truly cares about all of his patients — each and every one!

-During this entire process we will be discussing each portion of the examination.
+During this entire process, we will be discussing each portion of the examination.
 We will be actively listening for your questions, concerns, and opinions.
-Together, we can help you achieve the results you want!
+This information will help us map out the best route for your dental exam and care.
+Together, we can work to achieve the results you want!

 How Our Examinations Work

 After listening to all your concerns, we will begin to gather data about your oral health.

 We always start our examination from the outside of your head and neck region.
 We will palpate the chewing muscles, jaw joints, as well as other areas in your face and neck.

 Your gums and the other soft parts of your mouth will be evaluated as part of our comprehensive dental examination.
 A complete assessment of each tooth’s health will be an integral part of the process.
 This includes the condition of any existing restorations (fillings, crowns, bonding, etc.), as well as tooth replacements (bridges, dentures, implants).
 We will also take note of how your teeth come together against each other and observe how your teeth function.

 An aesthetic evaluation is often addressed at our patients’ request.
 You will have the opportunity to express any concerns about the way your teeth look.
 Together, we will tour your mouth and discuss each point of concern.

 In addition to examining your mouth, we might suggest the appropriate x-rays be taken based on your individual needs.
 Depending on your unique concerns and dental needs, digital photographs of your face and teeth and diagnostic impressions of your teeth may also be recommended.